TitouanLarnicol/angular/adev/src/content/guide/forms/signals/designing-your-form-model.md

 ### Avoid `undefined`

-A form model model must not contain `undefined` values or properties.
+A form model must not contain `undefined` values or properties.
 In Signal Forms the structure of the form is derived from the structure of the model, and `undefined` signifies the _absence of a field_, rather than a field with an empty value.
 This means you must also avoid optional fields (e.g., `{property?: string}`), as they implicitly allow `undefined`.

 To represent a property with an empty value in your form model, use a value that the UI control understands to mean "empty" (e.g. `""` for a `<input type="text">`).
 If you're designing a custom UI control, `null` often works as a good value to signify "empty".